KeisukeYamashita/i/README.md

 # i

-> i is an Operator for checking due date for policy check.
+>  i is an Operator for restarting old pod policies.

 This is not for production usage.
 It is under PoC.

 ## Design

+Here, I will explain the breif design.

 ### Architecture